Raicuparta/static-bsky-feed/README.md

 A Bluesky feed that's hosted statically and updated periodically.

+## Choices for a domain

+Due to the way Bluesky and the AT Protocol work, you need a domain or subdomain for this to work, and you need access to the root path of that domain/subdomain.
+Domain verification is done by reading a file at `domain.tld/.well-known/did.json`.

+By default, GitHub pages get deployed to `GH_USER.github.io/REPO_NAME`.
+If you simply add `.well-known/did.json` to any Pages repo, that would lead to `GH_USER.github.io/REPO_NAME/.well-known/did.json`, which won't work.

+If you can't use a custom domain, you have some options:

+1. Call your fork of this repo `.well-known` (exactly this, including the period).
+This means your repo would live in `github.com/GH_USER/.well-known`, and by adding `did.json` to the root of the page, you'd get `GH_USER.github.io/.well-known/did.json`, thus verifying the `GH_USER.github.io` subdomain for you.
+That subdomain would also be what you set for the `hostname` setting in `config.ts`.
+2. Create a separate repo called exactly `.well-known`, this time having only a `did.json` file and nothing else.
+This makes a bit more sense, the repo that creates and updates the feed just does the one thing, and the `.well-known` repo serves only to validate the subdomain.
+You'd need to make sure value for `service.serviceEndpoint` needs to point to the page of the feed repo, not the well-known repo.
+Basically, constructing a URL like `SERVICE_ENDPOINT/xrpc/app.bsky.feed.getFeedSkeleton` needs to point to the generated feed json.
+So it would look something like `"serviceEndpoint": "https://raicuparta.github.io/static-bsky-feed"`.
+3. Don't use GitHub pages.
+[Cloudflare Pages](https://pages.cloudflare.com/) is also free, and can easily support this.
+I think the only thing you'd need to change in this repo would be the [build workflow](.github/workflows/build.yml), to make it deploy to Cloudflare Pages instead of GitHub Pages.
+You could also ditch the build workflow completely, and just configure automated builds on the Cloudflare side.

+If you already own a domain, you can just create a subdomain and configure your fork of this repo to use that.
+That's what I did, using `bsky.raicuparta.com`.
+Everything should work as-is for this case.

 ## Making your own feed

 You should be able to set everything up directly on the GitHub website, but if you want you can also clone the repo locally, make changes, run tests, etc.